 Enforcement mechanisms that meet the SMO 6 benchmark for all professional accountants are essential to public trust and confidence in the accountancy profession.
 ICAG has identified areas in its system that need improvements to meet the SMO 6 best practices.
 As it continues to advance the implementation its I&D procedures and passage of new governance documents, it should prioritize making improvements to its system as noted in the comments from IFAC.
 These plans with reasonable timeframes should be outlined in its Action Plan.

 As the entity responsible for adopting accounting standards in Guyana, ICAG has adopted IFRS and IFRS for SMEs by reference and now focuses on supporting its members with the implementation of the standards.

 To this end, ICAG supports its members through the design, development and delivery of seminars and courses on IFRS and related topics.
-In 2015, ICAG reports that, in collaboration with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA), it delivered a workshop on IFRS and ISA that covered topics such as proposed changes to the Conceptual Framework, amendments to IFRS for SMEs, amendments to IAS 1, an overview of recent and new interpretations, an update on forthcoming standards/major projects in particular leases and a review of the existing standards.
+ICAG reports that, in collaboration with the Institute of Chartered Accountants of the Caribbean (ICAC) and the Association of Chartered Certified Accountants (ACCA), it delivered workshops on IFRS that covered topics such as proposed changes to the Conceptual Framework, amendments to IFRS for SMEs, amendments to IAS 1, an overview of recent and new interpretations, an update on forthcoming standards/major projects in particular leases and a review of the existing standards.